spring-projects/spring-integration-extensions/README.md

 ## Building from source

 Each module of the *Spring Integration Extensions* project is hosted as independent project with its own release cycle.
-For the build process of individual modules we recomend using a [Gradle][]-based build system modelled after the [Spring Integration][] project.
+For the build process of individual modules we recommend using a [Gradle][]-based build system modelled after the [Spring Integration][] project.
 Also, the *Spring Integration Adapter Template* for [SpringSource Tool Suite][] (STS) provides a [Gradle][]-based build system.
 For more information, please see [How to Create New Components][].

 Therefore, the following build instructions should generally apply for most, if not all, *Spring Integration Extensions*.
 In the instructions below, [`./gradlew`][] is invoked from the root of the source tree and serves as a cross-platform, self-contained bootstrap mechanism for the build.
 The only prerequisites are [Git][] and JDK 1.6+.